This DIY Travel Block Case is a neat project made with MAYKA Toy Block Tape. This project is sponsored by Zuru.

 - Plain tin lunch box with a closure

 MAYKA Toy Block Tape is simple to measure, cut, shape, and stick to the tin lunch box (or anywhere else!).
 The tape is removable and reusable.
-It is compatible with major brick block brands, like LEGO.
+It is compatible with major brick block brands.
 Simply measure the tape across the top of the lunch box, cut it where needed, and remove the liner.
 Stick the MAYKA Toy Block Tape to the top of the lunch box.
 Shape the blue to make waves!

 To see the full DIY, watch the below video where I demonstrate exactly how to make it the project!